-Once again, the Examiner rejected claims 1-15, 23, and 24 as anticipated by Grady, stating that Grady teaches a bone plate conforming to the surface of the bone.
+Once again, the Examiner rejected the claims as anticipated by Grady, stating that Grady teaches a bone plate conforming to the surface of the bone.
 (EX1004, OSTEOMED_0001858-59).
 The Examiner also maintained his rejection of claims 11 and 16 as unpatentable over Grady in view of Strnad.
 (EX1004, OSTEOMED_0001860-61).

 In response, Patent Owner amended independent claim 1 to recite "at least a portion of said bridge portion having a thickness greater than at least a portion of the thickness of either the first end or the second end" and to specify that the transfixation screw extends through the first discrete bone, through the joint, and into the second discrete bone "so as to absorb tensile load when the second discrete bone is loaded relative to the first discrete bone thereby transferring tensile load from the second discrete bone, through the screw into said head and said bridge portion."
-(EX1004, OSTEOMED 0001879-80, OSTEOMED 0001886-87).
+(EX1004, OSTEOMED_0001879-80, OSTEOMED_0001886-87).
 Patent Owner made similar amendments independent claim 11. to (EX1004, OSTEOMED 0001881).
 Following these amendments, the claims were allowed without further discussion.
 (EX1004, OSTEOMED 0001892-99).